-Belén is located in the Rio Grande Valley 35 miles south of Albuquerque in Valencia County.
+Belén is located in the Rio Grande Valley, 35 miles south of Albuquerque in Valencia County.
 The moderate temperatures and the Rio Grande River create lush vegetative areas, similar to Albuquerque’s Bosque.
 The community takes great pride in their city and hosts various festivals and family activities throughout the year.

 Belén has small-town charm.
 The pace of life is slower, the people are friendly, and there is a strong sense of community.
-Many people in the community are lifelong residents with roots that span generations or people who relocate to Belen for small-town life and agricultural opportunities.
+Many people in the community are lifelong residents with roots that span generations or people who relocated to Belen for small-town life and agricultural opportunities.

 General Info